ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 For this tutorial, we recommend that you follow [Run an Avalanche Node Manually](../nodes/build/run-avalanche-node-manually.md#start-a-node-and-connect-to-avalanche).

-Also it is worth pointing out that [it needs at least 2000 AVAX to become a validator on Mainnet](../nodes/validate/staking.md#mainnet).
+Also it is worth pointing out that [you need at least 2000 AVAX to become a validator on Mainnet](../nodes/validate/staking.md#mainnet).

-To get the NodeID of this Mainnet node, call the following curl command to [info.getNodeID](../apis/avalanchego/apis/info.md#infogetnodeid):
+To get the NodeID of this `Mainnet` node, call the following curl command [info.getNodeID](../apis/avalanchego/apis/info.md#infogetnodeid):

 ```text
 curl -X POST --data '{